patataofcourse/Flora/README.md

     + Warning: the only version with guaranteed compatibility is EU/AUS.
 Please specify the region of your ROM when reporting a bug or opening an issue.

 ### Current utilities
-* GDS script extracting and repacking to a custom readable format.
+* GDS script decompilation and recompilation into a custom human-readable scripting language.
-    + Currently, the parameters supported are those of types 1 (int), 2 (double int) and 3 (string).
-Since some scripts use other parameter types, this will be fixed in the future.
+    + Supports control flow instructions with conditionals
+    + An effort to catalogue all command IDs with speaking names and parameter lists is ongoing
+    + All vanilla files from the EU version of CV decompile* and recompile into identical bytecode.
+      (* Some scripts are structurally incorrect in ways that make parsing difficult, so a set of baseline patches is applied first to make them functional)
 * Exporting BG ARC files to PNG, and creating them from PNGs.
     + Currently, the PNG's color mode must be set to indexed.
 This will be changed in future versions.
     + The image must have at most 256 different colors.
 This is a limitation of the format.